- Happy members that stay

 The Onkaparinga River Recreation Park is full of picturesque walks, and the Pingle Farm Trail is a particularly popular one with the pooches.
 Pass by historic ruins, as well as the unique Encounter Marine Park – the perfect mix of bushland and waterways for your pooch to sniff and trott their way around, and only a 2 hour round trip (if you choose to conquer it all that is).

-At only 40 minutes round-trip, and with gorgeous views along the track, this is the ultimate dog friendly walk (hence the name!).
+At only 40 minutes round-trip, and with gorgeous views along the track, the Walk the Dog Trail in the Stuart Gorge Recreation Park is the ultimate dog friendly walk (hence the name!)
 There’s a number of different easy loops around the Gorge, so make sure you check out the others while you’re there too.

 We’ve all heard about the Mount Lofty Summit Climb, and many of us may have done it.
 But for those of you who need the extra encouragement to conquer this Adelaide walking track icon – here it is!
 The views at the top are spectacular, and it’ll be worth it to get that finish photo in celebration.
 The journey from Waterfall Gully to the Summit is approximately 2 hours return.
 Why not treat yourself to a drink or a nibble at the cafe afterwards if you need the motivation.

-A whopping 13km loop, this really is an adventure not for the faint-hearted.
+A whopping 13km loop, the Adventure Loop Trail in the Belair National Park really is an adventure not for the faint-hearted.
 Not only is this trail physically challenging, but it’s also only recommended for experienced hikers.
 Technical twists and turns around the park’s steepest sections of the valleys requires some pretty savvy hiking skills.

 Named for it’s sightings of the gorgeous native Yellow-tailed cockatoo, this loop trail is for the nature lovers amongst us.
 Still a decent 6.2km track, it’s still a tad tricky, but you can always turn back if it’s well beyond your reach.
 Like a challenge?
-Why not take on the whole track, which traverses through some of the park’s most popular attractions, including the Newman’s Nursery ruins.
+Why not take on the whole track, which traverses through some of Anstey Hill Recreation Park‘s most popular attractions, including the Newman’s Nursery ruins.